-- Never allow personnel in the platform while moving or repositioning the machine. - This machine must not be towed by a vehicle. - Be sure the platform is fully lowered and outriggers and mast sections are properly stowed before tilting back for rough terrain transport. - Remove drill, tools, and equipment from platform when transporting in a vehicle. - Refer to Section 3.5 for additional maneuvering and transporting information. - Platform must be fully lowered before outriggers can be safely removed. - · Do not use machine as a ground for welding. - Do not attempt to transport assembled machine by forklift. - Be sure to lock two or more of the casters before leaving the machine unattended. - Use extreme caution when transporting the machine on a slope in the upright position.
+- Never allow personnel in the platform while moving or repositioning the machine. - This machine shall not be towed by a vehicle. - Be sure the platform is fully lowered and outriggers and mast sections are properly stowed before tilting back for rough terrain transport. - Remove drill, tools, and equipment from the platform when transporting in a vehicle. - Refer to Section 3.4 for additional maneuvering and transporting information. - The platform must be fully lowered before the outriggers can be safely removed. - Do not use the machine as a ground for welding. - Do not attempt to transport the assembled machine by forklift. - Be sure to lock two or more of the casters before leaving the machine unattended. - Use caution when transporting the machine on a slope in the upright position.